xrdocs/application-hosting/_tutorials/2022-07-15-app-hosting-with-xr-appmgr-and-docker-7-5-1.md

 Done building package xr-collector-health-monitor
 ```

+#### Find Your RPM
-- **Find Your RPM:** Great!
+Great!
 Your application has been packaged as an RPM and can be found in the RPMS/x86_64 directory.

 ```bash
 cisco@cocoa:~/adam/appmgr/xr-appmgr-build$ cd RPMS/x86_64